-The foot and ankle comprise one of the most fascinating and complex areas of human anatomy and divine engineering.
+The foot and ankle comprise one of the most fascinating and complex areas of human anatomy and biomechanics.
 Dysfunction in this anatomical region can be difficult to assess, and the same physiological movements often are referenced using several different terms.
 Foot function can influence lower quarter kinematics and kinetics, as well as lower quarter function having the potential to influence foot kinematics and kinetics.
 The purpose of this program is to enhance the ability to: understand the biomechanics of this anatomic region; assess foot, ankle, and selected aspects of lower quarter dysfunction accurately; and plan and implement appropriate treatment regimens for these pathologies, including the use of foot orthoses and shoewear.

 Course Dates & Locations